sumeetkr/AwesomeFakeNews/README.md

 # e) Related Work, but not necessarily on Fake-news
 2018, Kiran Garimella et al. [Political Discourse on Social Media: Echo Chambers, Gatekeepers, and the Price of Bipartisanship](https://arxiv.org/pdf/1801.01665.pdf)

+2018, Glenski, Maria, Tim Weninger, and Svitlana Volkova.
+"Identifying and Understanding User Reactions to Deceptive and Trusted Social News Sources." arXiv preprint arXiv:1805.12032 (2018).

-For Social Media polarization and Echo-chambers, check my other [github page](https://github.com/sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers)
+For Social Media polarization and Echo-chambers, check this [github page](https://github.com/sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers)

+For Stance learning, check this [github page](https://github.com/sumeetkr/AwesomeStanceLearning)